satriotsubasa/SIM-Project-SatrioTsubasa/README.md

 -------------------------------------------------------------------------------------------------------------------------------
 PART 3 - Putting All Together to Server
-  Now that GPS and GSM are connected, The task is to perform POST to Balen server.
+  Now that GPS and GSM are connected, The task is to perform POST to server.

   Addtional Challange on Part 3:
-  1. Install Docker on Ubuntu Balen Server
+  1. Install Docker on Ubuntu Server
-  2. Build Server with Docker Container on Ubuntu Balen Server using Python
+  2. Build Server with Docker Container on Ubuntu Server using Python

   Task:
     1. Perform GET and POST all data from part 2 and part 1 to the created server